heuer-ja/telematik-DNS/README.md

   - The query parameter is named url.
 Therefore a request shall be formatted in the following way:
   > http://127.0.0.90:8090?url=www.google.com

   where www.google.com is just an example url.
-Addititonal cases like google.com are not considered, due to the overcomplication of the task.
+Additional cases like google.com are not considered, due to the overcomplication of the task.
   If
   > http://127.0.0.90:8090?url=www.switch.telematik